-Identify the hypothalamus and pituitary gland and describe their role in hormone production. • Identify hormones produced by the hypothalamus and describe their functions. • Identify hormones produced by the anterior lobe of the pituitary gland and describe their functions. • Identify hormones released by the posterior lobe of the pituitary gland and describe their functions. • Locate and identify target organs of pituitary hormones. • Locate and identify the thyroid gland. • Identify hormones produced by the thyroid gland and describe their functions. • Locate and identify the parathyroid glands. • Identify hormones produced by the parathyroid glands and describe their functions. • Locate and identify the adrenal glands. • Identify hormones produced by the adrenal glands and describe their functions. • Locate and identify the pineal gland, and describe its functions. • Locate and identify the pancreas. • Describe the location and function of pancreatic islets, and identify hormones they produce. • Describe how pancreas hormones blood glucose level. • Identify hormones produced by secondary endocrine organs and describe their functions. • Describe how hormones regulate the stress response.

-In this chapter the students have to:-

-Understand the mechanisms of reaction and adaptation of the organism to physical effort and to submaximum or maximum work, (area of Physiology of the work)

-apprehend the components of a work system, seeking to adapt the work to the worker and describing the limits to be respected in the performance of work (area of Labor Ergonomics)

-to highlight the interrelationship between Ergonomics and organizational efficiency, aiming at maintaining worker safety and health, especially in the prevention of musculoskeletal injuries assimilate the main interventions in Ergonomics, namely in the identification and recognition of the risks potentially induced by the inadequacy of equipment and jobs identify the objective, scope and applicability of the main ergonomic checklists in the area of Occupational Health recognize the importance of ergonomic intervention at the level of the workers' postures, physiological dynamics of the sequential movements of the work, design of workplaces and tools.

-- (1) Describe fundamental concepts of drug-receptor interactions - (2) Describe the intermolecular energies that allow drug molecules to bind to proteins and how these interactions dictate binding specificity (3) Describe the principles of dose-response relationships and their use in quantifying drug action (4) Describe
+Identify the hypothalamus and pituitary gland and describe their role in hormone production. • Identify hormones produced by the hypothalamus and describe their functions. • Identify hormones produced by the anterior lobe of the pituitary gland and describe their functions. • Identify hormones released by the posterior lobe of the pituitary gland and describe their functions. • Locate and identify target organs of pituitary hormones. • Locate and identify the thyroid gland. • Identify hormones produced by the thyroid gland and describe their functions. • Locate and identify the parathyroid glands. • Identify hormones produced by the parathyroid glands. • Identify hormones produced by the parathyroid glands and describe their functions. • Locate and identify the adrenal glands. • Identify hormones produced by the adrenal glands and describe their functions. • Locate and identify the adrenal glands. • Identify hormones produced by the adrenal glands and describe their functions. • Locate and identify the pineal gland, and describe their functions. • Locate and identify the pancreas. • Describe the location and function of pancreatic islets, and identify hormones they produce. • Describe how pancreas hormones blood glucose level. • Identify hormones produced by secondary endocrine organs and describe their functions. • Describe how hormones regulate the stress response.
+In this chapter the students have to:- Understand the mechanisms of reaction and adaptation of the organism to physical effort and to submaximum or maximum work, (area of Physiology of the work) Work Physiology and Ergonomics apprehend the components of a work system, seeking to adapt the work to the worker and describing the limits to be respected in the performance of work (area of Labor Ergonomics) to highlight the interrelationship between Ergonomics and organizational efficiency, aiming at maintaining worker safety and health, especially in the prevention of musculoskeletal injuries assimilate the main interventions in Ergonomics, namely in the identification and recognition of the risks potentially induced by the inadequacy of equipment and jobs identify the objective, scope and applicability of the main ergonomic checklists in the area of Occupational Health recognize the importance of ergonomic intervention at the level of the workers' postures, physiological dynamics of the sequential movements of the work, design of workplaces and tools.
+(1) Describe fundamental concepts of drug-receptor interactions (2) Describe the intermolecular energies that allow drug molecules to bind to proteins and how these interactions dictate binding specificity (3) Describe the principles of dose-response relationships and their use in quantifying drug action (4) Describe